-There might be and, therefore, you need to check with your Compliance Officer.
+There might be and, therefore, you need to check with your compliance officer.
 Government plans are often subject to very broad restrictions about soliciting or receiving payments from suppliers, particularly payments that might be seen as influencing the award or renewal of business.
-Our Company strongly supports community involvement.
-However, any donation to or at the request of a government customer or prospect should be reviewed by your Compliance Officer or designated legal contact to determine whether it is allowable.
+Our company strongly supports community involvement.
+However, any donation to or at the request of a government customer or prospect should be reviewed by your compliance officer or designated legal contact to determine whether it is allowable.

-We are going to hire a former public sector person to help us respond to a state RFP and pay her a fixed fee with success bonus if we get the business.
+We are going to hire a former public sector person to help us respond to a state request for proposal (RFP) and pay her a fixed fee with success bonus if we get the business.
 Is this okay?

 Increasingly, former government officials are subject to "revolving door" restrictions related to dealings with their prior employer.
 Therefore, it must be determined if and how these rules apply to your prospective hire prior to engagement.
-Also, it is Company policy not to engage procurement consultants on a contingency fee basis.
-Consult with your Compliance Officer or designated legal contact before engaging any procurement consultant to work in the public sector.
+Also, it is company policy not to engage procurement consultants on a contingency fee basis.
+Consult with your compliance officer or designated legal contact before engaging any procurement consultant to work in the public sector.